CristinaMarilena/ProfCoder/README.md

 ### ARGUMENTS

 Do not use flag arguments, it definitely does more than one thing.One thing if it s true and one if it s false.
-Also, they are very confusing.
+Also, they are very confusing.The ideal nr of arguments 0,1,2.
+Three already complicates things a lot for the tests where you need to consider all the states of the parameters.More then three should not happen.
+If you need more, then you probably need to create a new class with some of them that would respect a domanin logic.

+### EXTRACT TRY/CATCH BLOCKS

+try/catch block are ugly on their own, but a better decision than returning an error code.For example, consider having a try/catch with three methods that are called.
+You should consider the solution of extracting the body of the try into a funtion on it s own.

+For example:

+      try {
+      deletePage(page);
+      registry.deleteRefecencePage(page.name);
+      }
+      catch(Exception e) {
+        logError(e);
+      }
+ into ->

+      try{
+      deletePageAndReferences();
+      }
+      catch(..

+      public void deletePageAndReeferences() throws Exception{
+         deletePage(page);
+         registry.deleteRefecencePage(page.name);
+      }

+ **_ERROR HANDLING IS ONE THING_ That means, a function that handles errors shouldnt do soemthing else**.